oscal-compass/compliance-trestle/docs/cli.md

 ...
 ```

-The `-t` specifies the type of the model to create, which can be one of catalog, profile, component-definition, system-security-plan, assessment-result, plan-of-action-and-milestone.
+The `-t` specifies the type of the model to create, which can be one of catalog, profile, component-definition, system-security-plan, assessment-plan, assessment-results, plan-of-action-and-milestones.
 Each type will be created in its corresponding directory, such as catalogs, profiles, etc.

 The following additional options are supported: